Updated April 14, 2023

 To SEND an international wire, you'll also need:

-• Recipient bank name, address, and country
+• Recipient bank name and address

 • Recipient account number (you may need a country-specific account structure, e.g., a CLABE for Mexico or an IBAN for international bank accounts)

-• Recipient bank's SWIFT code, branch code or national ID
+• Recipient bank's SWIFT code

 Keep reading to learn how to enable your account for wire transfers.